Basis-Theory/docs/source/includes/expressions/_filters.md

 }
 ```

-We can create an expression to return the upper-cased last name by spliting on the space character, grabing the last element, and upper-casing:
+We can create an expression to return the upper-cased last name by splitting on the space character, grabbing the last element, and upper-casing:

 <div class="center-column" style="clear: none;"></div>
 ```js